Castles of Bellinzona

 Advertisement

-Bellinzona was besieged in 1284 CE, 1292 CE, & 1303 CE, as the Rusca family of Como fought against the Visconti family of Milan.
+Bellinzona was besieged in 1284, 1292, & 1303, as the Rusca family of Como fought against the Visconti family of Milan.

-Following the collapse of the Western Roman Empire in the 5th century CE, the Ostrogoths moved into the region taking control of the old Roman fortresses and alpine passes.
-The Ostrogoths - and later the Lombards - reinforced the older structures, and they successfully defeated the Alemmans in 475 CE at the Battle of Campi Canini, which is near the present-day village of Arbedo, just to Bellinzona's north.
-In the 6th century CE, the Lombards repelled periodic Frankish and Alemannic raids and imposed their sovereignty in the region by allying themselves with the powerful ecclesiastical elite in Milan and Rome.
-The nearly inviolable fortress at Castelgrande and the well-built Roman walls were of considerable importance to the Lombard kings, as they permitted them to not only exert political and military control over the region but also control the flow of traffic through the Alps.
+Following the collapse of the Western Roman Empire in the 5th century, the Ostrogoths moved into the region, taking control of the old Roman fortresses and Alpine passes.
+The Ostrogoths - and later the Lombards - reinforced the older structures, and they successfully defeated the Alemanni in 475 at the Battle of Campi Canini, which is near the present-day village of Arbedo, just to Bellinzona's north.
+In the 6th century, the Lombards repelled periodic Frankish and Alemannic raids and imposed their sovereignty in the region by allying themselves with the powerful ecclesiastical elite in Milan and Rome.
+The nearly inviolable fortress at Castelgrande and the well-built Roman walls were of considerable importance to the Lombard kings, as they permitted them not only to exert political and military control over the region but also to control the flow of traffic through the Alps.

 Remove Ads